Vonage/vbc-developer/_tutorials/en/vonage-integration-platform/log-calls-salesforce/add-salesforce-code.md

 ```javascript
 var salesforce = require('./Salesforce.js')
 ```

-When the app loads, write the code to login using your Salesforce credentials
+When the app loads, write the code to login using your Salesforce credentials.

 ```javascript
 salesforce.login()
 .then(function(res) {